Flags over Fraser Hall

 Our individual and holistic review process considers responses to essay and short answer prompts, along with GPA, high school transcripts, and any ACT or SAT scores provided.
 No minimum GPA or test score is required for admission.
 Submitted test scores will be considered, but applicants will not be penalized for a lack of scores.

-International Students
+International applicants

-International applicants applying to KU as incoming first-year students should complete the general KU application along with their honors application by March 1 for fall admission.
+Students from outside the U.S. applying to KU as incoming first-year students should complete the general KU application along with their honors application by March 1 for fall admission.
 Students must also demonstrate English proficiency as defined by KU International Admissions.
 Students who are not yet proficient in English are invited to apply to the University Honors Program after successfully completing their Level 5 coursework in the Applied English Center.
 (Current international KU students: Please refer to the section above for current KU students.)